Improving propulsive efficiency using bio-inspired intermittent locomotion: Theoretical models explaining the gain in efficiency

 We solve this system numerically to find the rotation velocity, $\Omega$, or the value of $M$, so that the boat moves at the desired cruising speed $U_{\rm c}$ for a given duty cycle, $\Delta$.
 Knowing the rotation velocity, $\Omega$, and the time-dependent velocity of motion $U(t)$, we calculate the time-dependent tip speed ratio, $\lambda(t)$, to integrate the power coefficient (Eq \ref{eq:cp_expr_lbd}), using the torque coefficient $C_{Q} (\lambda(t))$ that we determined experimentally in static conditions.
 Just as we have modelled axial force as the sum of the thrust and drag contributions, we model torque as the sum of a component resisting rotation (propulsion, proportional to $\Omega^2$) and a component in the same direction as the rotation (turbine, proportional to $U_\text{c}^2$), $C_Q = a_Q + c_Q / \lambda^2$ (see Materials and Methods, Fig. \ref{fig:perfo_rigvfold}).

 This model agrees well with experimental results for long period, as shown in Fig. \ref{fig:cp_dc_3pan} ($C_{\rm P} (\Delta)$) for $T=10 \, s$.
 However, this model predicts that the gain increases ({\it i.e.} $C_P$ decreases), as the period (or $M$) decreases, contrary to what is observed in experiments.
 We believe this discrepancy is due to transient effects such as rotational inertia, which are not included in our model.
+Unsteady wave drag could also play a significant role.
+Depending on the period, wave drag has been shown to either increase or decrease the mean drag \citep{dode_wave_2022}.

 Since the quasi-steady limit (long period, low cruise speed) is the most efficient, we discuss the parameters that give peak efficiency and compare propeller propulsion and fish swimming in the light of this model.